Debugging and testing

 The method expect(…).toEqualSlice()

-checks equality of two slices:
+checks the equality of two slices:

 toEqualAddress